 In addition, companies should also note that the transfer of shares is subject to separate regulations on capital transfer of the bank where the company has a capital account.
 Depending on the internal regulations of each bank, the procedure and components of the required documents may vary.
 In fact, when transferring shares, shareholders participating in the transfer must contact the bank with which the capital account is linked, to find out and carry out the corresponding procedures, in accordance with the bank’s regulations.

-Understanding the above regulations will help companies ensure that the transfer of shares is carried out in accordance with the provisions of the law.
-It also helps in ensuring that the business activities of the company continue to take place without facing any disruption or hindrance.
+Understanding the above regulations will help companies ensure that the transfer of shares is carried out in accordance with the provisions of the Law.
+It also helps in ensuring that the business activities of the company continue to take place without facing any disruption.